stootoon/fisher-plumes/README.md

 # fisher-plumes
-Code for the information in Fisher information in plumes manuscript.
+Code for the information in Fisher information in plumes manuscript (still under construction).
 ## Requirements
 The code was written in Python 3.8 and jupyter-notebook 6.0.3.
 The versions contained in the latest [Anaconda](anaconda.com) distribution should be sufficient.